merlinthered/sublime-rainmeter/README.md

 Syntax highlighting is turned on by default for files with the .ini and .inc extensions.
 It works best with the included color schemes, although other color schemes might work, too.

-There are four built-in color schemes you can choose from by copying `Rainmeter.sublime-settings` from the Rainmeter package directory to your User directory and changing the path to the .tmTheme file.
+There are several built-in color schemes you can choose from by copying `Rainmeter.sublime-settings` from the Rainmeter package directory to your User directory and changing the path to the .tmTheme file.
+Using other color schemes that are not optimized for Rainmeter is possible, but will probably yield sub-optimal results.

 ![Color Schemes][im1]